aaronsaray/aaronsaray.com/content/blog/emulation-of-collections-true-stories-of-data-object-handling.markdown

 $article = new ByLinedArticle(new DatedArticle(new Article()));
 ```

-### Bonus tip - Make use of the Null Object
+## Bonus tip - Make use of the Null Object

 Another programming paradigm refers to the null object.
-In our case, instead of throwing an exception, lets say its perfectly acceptable to have nothing returned.
+In our case, instead of throwing an exception, let's say its perfectly acceptable to have nothing returned.
 In this case, we're going to list trackbacks.
 Why not just make a null object and have it return that?

 ```php
 class Collection